5l1v3r1/num-analysis/README.md

  * [kahan](kahan/) - a simple algorithm for summing up numbers without error.
  * [linalg/ludecomp](linalg/ludecomp/) - decompose a matrix A into PAQ=LU, then use the factorized form to solve Ax=b.
  * [linalg/cholesky](linalg/cholesky/) - decompose symmetric positive-definite matrices using Cholesky factorization.
+ * [linalg/qrdecomp](linalg/qrdecomp/) - decompose any matrix A into QR using various methods.
  * [unitcircles](unitcircles/) - a simple HTML app to visualize different p-norms.
  * [regression](regression/) - basic regression using least squares.
  * [imagealign](imagealign/) - align a crooked image to a reference image using least squares.